seditio/yukon/yukon/README.md

-#Yukon ver.1.10
+#Yukon ver.
+2.00b
 Bootstrap-based Cotonti Siena admin theme

 ##Description
 The Yukon theme was designed and built to augment or replace the standard one.
 The idea behind the project was to allow Cotonti Siena users to access main administration tools via mobile devices (smartphones or tablets), as well as rework usability and add minimalistic design to the back-end.